elliotbeck/cov-shrinkage-rl/README.md

-Various deep RL algortihms applied to various games
+Various deep RL algorithms applied to various games
 ==============================

 The goal of this project is to find a deep RL algorithm that